thacherT1D/webdevstuff/Datastores/SQL_operators_and_JOINs.desc.md

 ## More practice

-Contiue working with joins by completing the [join exercises on sqlzoo.net](http://www.sqlzoo.net/wiki/More_JOIN_operations)
+Continue working with joins by completing the [join exercises on sqlzoo.net](http://www.sqlzoo.net/wiki/More_JOIN_operations)

 ## Resources